Have your cake, Eat it twice, Read it once

 This day, last month, I became another year closer to thirty than twenty and I’m still not sure how I feel about it.
 My stomach, however, felt like I needed to either make cake, have cake, or eat cake.
 Needless to say, I accomplished all of the above and I’m well on my way to finishing a second slice as I write this piece.
 You're probably wondering why it has taken me an entire month to finish the second slice.
 Well, it hasn't.
 It just took me an entire month to get around to making a second cake.
 So, if we're going to keep track, I'm on my fourth slice in a month's time.
 Okay sixth….
 Two slices for me, two slices for my mom, and two slices for me again.

 Fast forward to the following year...
 My mom made sure not to drop the cake this time.
 Instead, she didn't measure the ingredients...
 Like, at all.
 That was another one of our things; not following recipes or just plain winging it — a dash of this, a sprinkle of that, and often just using whatever we could find in the pantry.
 And to this day, that cake she made is one of the best cakes I have ever consumed.
 So much that I tried to replicate it today in honour of her.
 And let me tell you, it was good, but just not the same, and I think a large part of that is because she is not physically here to enjoy the cake with me.
-She will forever be my missing ingredient and that cake will forever be measured by the love she put into it (plus how ever many curse words).
+She will forever be my missing ingredient and that cake will forever be measured by the love she put into it (plus how ever many choice words).